activecell/porchetta/Readme.md

     $ ./script/deploy-production
     $ ./script/deploy-staging

   This scripts helps to manage ugly nodejitsu restrictions: rewrite of package.json, and not ability to deploy staging.
+More control can be found on https://webops.nodejitsu.com/apps/porchetta.
+Available domains:

+  * As a production server we use: https://porchetta.activecell.com/
+  * As a staging/development server we use: https://porchetta-staging.nodejitsu.com/ (it also can be available at porchetta.activecell.net, but I didn't find valid ssl keys.)

 API
 ---